tom eckersley RDI OBE 1914 - 1996

 for other available original posters by Tom Eckersley please look at our posters in the shop - click here

-Paul has been asked to do a small book on Tom Eckersley for the Antique Collectors Club DESIGN series in 2013
+Paul was asked several years ago now to do a small book on Tom Eckersley for the Antique Collectors Club DESIGN series...sadly the series took a different direction......

 to return to the beginning...